 - Shoulder flexion

 Furthermore, exercise increases blood flow to the brain.
 When you exercise, your heart pumps blood to all areas of the body, including the brain.
-The increase in blood flow carries essential nutrients to the brain, which promotes health and healing.
+The increase in blood flow carries essential nutrients to the brain, promoting health and healing.

 Development of New Skills and Hobbies

-With participation in an exercise program, patients find they have an improvement in mood.
+With participation in exercise programs, patients find they have an improvement in mood.
 Many want to continue exercising even after most of their symptoms have subsided.

 Exercise affects neurotransmitters in the brain, which are the chemicals that transmit messages between neurons.
 Regular physical activity increases neurotransmitters, which helps brain injury patients process information faster and improves their mood!
 Because they feel well, patients want to continue exercising post-recovery.

 Thus, patients often establish a life-long exercise habit in post-acute rehabilitation.
 For a pattern to form, start by doing at least some of your brain rehabilitation exercises every day.
 Eventually, it will just become part of your routine!